 Before the pandemic, I couldn’t imagine that the UK workforce would be working from home, away from colleagues and customers, and relying even more on technology just to enable a business to function.

 But, this adaptation of the workplace has unwittingly created an opportunity for fraudsters and hackers to exploit.

 From my own experiences, there are some pretty basic rules and ways of thinking that can make your legal business more secure.

 We use technology in our businesses and in daily life to make things easier and more convenient.
-It is this technology that is vulnerable to exploitation.
-Therefore, when you hear the term cyber security, simply think of any electronic devices or systems that may be used such as mobile phones, tablets, laptops and WiFi networks.
+It's this technology that is vulnerable to exploitation.

 Identify the threats

 There are many types of cyber threats to small legal businesses but below are three common attempts to look out for.

 Phishing is a type of blanket email sent to multiple email addresses with the objective of acquiring personal details of the recipient.

 These emails come in various forms from claiming to be from a trusted source to the suggestion of the recipient winning a prize.

 The sender intends for the recipient to click on one of the links, which may result in malware being installed onto a computer, or for them to hand over their details on the promise of some kind of return.